scalableminds/webknossos/docs/tasks_projects/tasks.md

 - _Tasks_ from paused _Projects_ are not assigned at all
 - If there are multiple _Tasks_ with the same priority, they will be chosen at random

+# User Experience Levels
+For a fine-grained assignment to [annotation tasks](../tasks_projects/tasks.md), each user can have one or more experience levels assigned to them.
+Based on their respective experience level, tasks may or may not be distributed to them.

+Assign/Remove experience levels by selecting one/several users and clicking on the `Change Experience` button.
+In the pop-up window, you can select any existing experience from the dropdown or type the domain name of a new experience domain in the dropdown input.

+Each experience domain is combined with a numeric value indicating the proficiency of the respective user.
+E.g., a season annotator may have the experiences `nuclei: 10` and  `mitochondria: 7`, while a rookie could start at `nuclei: 1` to codify that he has not worked on mitochondria annotation at all and just started with his first nuclei reconstruction project.

+Experience domains are referenced during task type and project creation and task distributing respectively.
+Domain names and values are arbitrary and can be customized to make sense for your organization.

 ## Manual Task Assignment

 In contrast to the automated task distribution system, an admin user can also manually assign a task instance to users.